git-moss/DrivenByMossWiki/Open-Sound-Control-(OSC)-Changes.md

 * New: Harmonized both send and receive to: /track/{1-8}/autoMonitor (was /monitor/auto)
 * New: Renamed /position to /time/str for sending
 * New: Added sending /time/signature
+* New: Support "/punchIn 1" on receive
+* New: Support "/punchOut 1" on receive
+* New: Support for /device/drumpad/{1-16}/... for send and receive with the same attributes as for layers
+* New: Incl. a first version of a mixer template for the Open Stage Control OSC client (http://osc.ammd.net/).
 * Fixed: Send volume (as value and text) was sent as "value/valueStr" instead of "volume/volumeStr".
 * Fixed: Documentation error: Use "/track/{1-8}/send/1/name" instead of "/send/{1-8}/name".